cookiecutter/cookiecutter-django/README.rst

 and then editing the results to include your name, email, and various configuration issues that always get forgotten until the worst possible moment, get cookiecutter_ to do all the work.

 First, get Cookiecutter.
 Trust me, it's awesome::
+There are to ways get Cookiecutter:

+Using pip

     $ pip install "cookiecutter>=1.4.0"

+Using conda

+    $ conda install -c cmckeague cookiecutter

 Now run it against this repo::